-Spain is packed with amazing historical monuments, fascinating museums, and wonderful natural sites that it can seem overwhelming to choose what to see and do when you’re visiting.
-However, heading to many of these attractions tend to cost money and it is a major factor to consider when figuring out how much a trip to Spain will cost.
+Spain is packed with amazing historical monuments, fascinating museums, and wonderful natural sites (such as Montserrat) that it can seem overwhelming to choose what to see and do when you’re visiting.
+However, heading to many of these attractions tend to cost money and it is a major factor to consider when figuring out how much your Spain trip will cost.

 However, if you find yourself in cities like Seville or Jerez (the region where the art actually got its start), it is possible to see authentic flamenco in a bar just for the price of a drink.
 However, if you want to head to an authentic “flamenco show” that is more geared toward tourists, an agreeable price to pay for this would be around €20-25.

 All in, if you only choose to do one paid activity per day (and opt to forgo them entirely some days), expect to pay about €10-20 per day on this.

 Now that we’ve covered the costs of accommodation, transport, food, and activities in Spain, we have reached our final category: entertainment.
 How much you tend to spend on entertainment truly depends on